Thoughts On Public Weather Forecasting

 I’ll divide the government’s possible contributions into four main areas: (1) gathering and sharing weather and climate data, (2) basic research on weather forecasting, (3) production of operational forecasts, and (4) dissemination and outreach.

 My impression is that people widely agree that (1) should be done by the government in conjunction with international organizations like the WMO.
-For example, even though Project 2025 calls for privatization or breaking up many weather and climate related functions in NOAA it does not call for privatizing NOAA’s weather data gathering.
-(Though it does call for shutting down many climate-related efforts at NOAA which would likely have the effect of impairing weather-forecast-relevant data gathering.)
+Global weather data coverage crucially underpins modern meteorology.
+International cooperative agreements are important for ensuring consistent and continuous data inputs.
+As evidence that this view – that data gathering should be done by the public sector – has wide support, note that even though Project 2025 calls for privatization of many parts of NOAA it does not call for privatizing NOAA’s weather data gathering.
+There are subtleties though.
+Project 2025 does call for shutting down many climate-related data gathering efforts which would likely have the effect of impairing weather-forecast-relevant data gathering.
+And private weather forecasting companies might primarily rely on government data but might also gather their own data.

 For (2), the standard arguments for government involvement in basic research also apply to weather forecasting.
-Matt Clancy has an excellent FAQ on government involvement in R&D. These arguments would seem to be especially strong for climate modeling, an area of research that the private sector might be especially unlikely to invest in due to time scales, coordination challenges, and all the other reasons it is challenging for the private sector to tackle climate change.
+Matt Clancy has an excellent FAQ on government involvement in R&D. These arguments strike me as especially strong for climate modeling, an area of research that the private sector might be less likely to invest in due to time scales, coordination challenges, and all the other reasons it is challenging for the private sector to tackle climate change.
 Thus it is an area where government R&D would be especially unlikely to crowd out private sector R&D.

-Outreach (4) is the area where, historically, the government has played an intentionally smaller role, leaving more to the private sector, though the boundary had evolved over time (for a history, see Henson (2010)).
-It isn’t obvious to me where this boundary should be drawn, and something strikes me as strange that the status quo has long been one where the NWS produces forecasts that then basically get recycled and sold by private companies.
-The (imperfect) analogy that comes to mind is of the government providing free oil to companies that then get to keep all the Ricardian rents.
-I still need to think about this.
-In any event, outreach is not the main locus of the debate on privatization today.
+Outreach, (4), is the area where, historically, the U.S. government has played an intentionally smaller role, leaving more to the private sector, though the boundary had evolved over time (for a history, see Henson (2010)).
+It isn’t obvious to me where this boundary should be drawn, and I would need to think more about it.
+Maybe an economist who specializes in media can chime in.

-That locus is instead on area (3), the production of operational forecasts.
+The locus of the current debate is on area (3), the production of operational forecasts.
 There are three central and related economic arguments for government production of operational forecasts that I see: non-rivalry, private-sector under provision of information, and public safety concerns with market-based allocations.

 The argument from non-rivalry